Because Microsoft told me to.

 Windows 7 Backup

 Because backups are so incredibly important, I want things to be clear and complete.
-In Windows 7, the interface for backing up data only is confusingly melded with the interface for creating full image backups.
-You have little control over just where things go, and not a lot of control over exactly how the backups are created.
+In Windows, the interface for backing up data only is confusingly melded with the interface for creating full image backups.
+You have little control over where things go and not much control over exactly how the backups are created.

 Defining the bare minimum

 So, what do I consider the bare minimum necessary?

 - Full image backups that you can schedule to happen automatically.